Physical Knot Classification Beyond Accuracy: A Benchmark and Diagnostic Study: Materials and Methods

-We adopted the publicly available \textbf{10Knots} dataset \citep{cameron2018tenknots}, released under a CC BY-SA 4.0 license.
-The dataset contains 1{,}440 photographs of 10 knot types tied with climbing rope.
-The topological properties annotated for each class are summarized in Table~\ref{tab:knot_taxonomy}.
-The 10 classes cover prime knots (Overhand, Figure-8), composites (Reef, Fisherman's), loops (Bowline, Figure-8 Loop, Alpine Butterfly), a hitch (Clove Hitch), and a slip knot; crossing numbers run from 2 to 8.
+We employ the public \textbf{10Knots} dataset \citep{cameron2018tenknots}, released under a CC BY-SA 4.0 license, which comprises 1{,}440 photographs of 10 knot types tied with climbing rope.
+Table~\ref{tab:knot_taxonomy} summarizes the class topology utilized in our topological distance metric.

-\textbf{Remark on terminology.} Knot-theoretic terminology (``crossing number,'' ``prime,'' ``composite'') is used as an organizing framework.
-Only the overhand knot ($3_1$), figure-eight knot ($4_1$), reef knot ($3_1 \# 3_1$), and fisherman's knot ($3_1 \# 3_1$) correspond to formal mathematical knots with well-defined invariants.
-The remaining classes are practical rope configurations; their crossing numbers ($C_{\text{vis}}$) are visual estimates, not formal topological invariants.\footnote{The topological distance metric (Section~\ref{sec:topo_metric}) is therefore a knot-theory-inspired heuristic.
-See Section~\ref{sec:discussion} for further discussion of this limitation.}
+\textbf{Remark.} Only four classes in our set correspond to formal mathematical knots: Overhand Knot (OHK), Figure-8 Knot (F8K), Reef Knot (RK), and Fisherman's Knot (FSK).
+The remaining classes are practical rope configurations whose $C_{\text{vis}}$ values are visual estimates.
+The topological distance metric (Section~\ref{sec:topo_metric}) is therefore a knot-theory-inspired heuristic (see Section~\ref{sec:discussion}).